VERONA CIVITAS

 Verona has been selected by Roberto Amati in relation to the real history of european integration, then enlisted in the CITY OR CIVITAS category, accompanied by own fact SHEET useful to the comprehension, completed of historical MAPS AND IMAGES or with a direct linking to the related Blog contents dedicated to the entire history of european integration and the future of Europe.

-In late X century AD, the emeror Otto "the greater" put all that marquisade under the Verona archbishopric and the rule of the Reich named counts provided of temporal powers that could build the Saint Zeno basilica and the Santo Stefano and Santi Apostoli churches.
-But the increasing wealth of the burgher families eclipsed the power of the counts and in 1135 AD Verona was organised as a "free commune", becoming part of the Lombard League of Italian civitas that defeated the emeperor Frederick I, gaining more privileges and regalia of "free town of the Empire": so, since 1257 AD Verona was ruled by the lords family of Della Scala, allied to the Staufer imperial dinasty in the "guelfi&ghibellini" war and against the Estensi family power, taking the political control of the near cities of Treviso, Padova and Vicenza with the Duke Cangrande I patron of arts and protector of the main italian artists as Dante, Petrarca and Giotto.
-But in 1337 AD a league of rival families de' Medici Lords of Florence, Visconti Duckies of Milan, Estensi Counts of Ferrara and Gonzaga Marquises of Mantua allied to the Republic of Venice could defeat the Della Scala power and reduce its dominions to Verona countryside.
-By fifty years later, Verona was annexed to the Ducky of Milan and followed its history and of Italy until today, becaming a central fortress of the Lombardy-Veneto Reign under the Reich and during the Italian independence wars of XIX century AD, while Verona was the seat of the Statuto of the Republic of Salò during the Second World War.
+In late X century A.D., the emperor Otto I "the great" put that marquisade under the Verona archibishopric rule of the Reich named counts provided of temporal powers, who could build the Saint Zeno basilica and the Santo Stefano and Santi Apostoli churches.
+But the increasing wealth of the burgher families eclipsed the power of the counts and in 1135 A.D.
+Verona was organised as a "free Comune", becoming part of the Lombard League of the Italian civitas that defeated the emperor Frederick I, gaining more privileges and regalia of "free town of the Empire": so, since 1257 A.D. the Ducky of Verona was ruled by the lords family of Della Scala, allied to the Staufer imperial dinasty in the "guelfi&ghibellini" war against the Estensi family power, taking the political control of the near cities of Treviso, Padova and Vicenza with the Duke Cangrande I, patron of arts and protector of the main italian artists as Dante, Petrarca and Giotto.
+But in 1337 A.D. a league of rival families de' Medici Lords of Florence, Visconti Duckies of Milan, Estensi Counts of Ferrara and Gonzaga Marquises of Mantua allied to the Republic of Venice could defeat the Della Scala power and reduce its dominions to Verona countryside.
+By fifty years later, Verona was annexed to the Ducky of Milan and followed its history and of Italy until today, becaming a central fortress of the Lombardy-Veneto Reign under the Reich and during the Italian independence wars of XIX century A.D., while Verona has been the seat of the Statuto of the Republic of Salò during the Second World War.

 If you want keeping in touch with the author send an email.
-Learn more on the book and next presentations: click here!
+Learn more on the book and next presentations on website.